cclinus/AV-Fuzzer/README.md

 - Number of generations
 - Crossover and mutation rates
 - Tournament selection size
+### Configurable Simulation Parameters
+Enables realistic control and interaction of NPC vehicles and pedestrians in simulation.
+Supports flexible scenario customization, including:
+- Weather and lighting conditions
+- NPC vehicle and pedestrian behaviors
+- Ego vehicle start and destination locations

 ## Installation
 1. Clone the repository
    ```sh